craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 # Weapon Tags Changes
 ### Heavy
-A small creature makes attacks with this weapon with disadvantage.
+A small creature makes attacks with this weapon at disadvantage.

+If this weapon also has the Ammunition (X) tag, the number displayed in parentheses directly after this tag is the number of ammunitions able to be fired before one must take a Heavy Reload Full Action.

+### Very Heavy
+A medium creature makes attacks with this weapon at disadvantage.

 If this weapon also has the Ammunition (X) tag, the number displayed in parentheses directly after this tag is the number of ammunitions able to be fired before one must take a Heavy Reload Full Action.